coffeeandcodee/Machine-Learning-Assignment-1/README.md

 **Final Grade: 92%** ✨

-This repository contains my completed coursework for a university Machine Learning module at QMUL.
+This repository contains my completed coursework for the postgraduate Machine Learning module at QMUL.

 The assignment was divided into three parts, each exploring fundamental ML concepts through hands-on implementation in Python using **PyTorch**.